U1ltra/circleDetection/README.md

 ------

 ## Overview<a id="overview"></a>
 This project implement a deep CNN to detect the location of a circle given a noisy image.
 The images are 100x100 (by default) and one channel, generated with the given starter codes.
-Below is the image demo for cirlce with or without noise.
+The image demo for cirlce [with](https://github.com/U1ltra/circleDetection/tree/main/experiments/noise50/img/sample_noisy.png) or [without](https://github.com/U1ltra/circleDetection/tree/main/experiments/noise50/img/sample.png) noise.
 The task of this project is using the noise image to recover the circle's center (x,y) and its radius.
 <!-- my work -->
 My contribution is mainly composed of the following parts,
 - Built a compact python package for this circle detection task.
 Details are explained below.